How do I book a session?

 What if I can’t make a session or miss a session?

-I will require 24hrs notice for any cancellation of sessions.
-I will endeavour to find another time within the same week that is convenient for both of us if you miss or cancel a session, if it is not possible, then a fee of £20 will be charged for the cancelled or missed session.
+I will require 48hrs notice for any cancellation of sessions.
+I will endeavour to find another time within the same week that is convenient for both of us if you miss or cancel a session, if it is not possible, then the full fee of £45 will be charged for the cancelled or missed session.

 What about Confidentiality?